 QUESTION: You taught about unconditional love and respect, but how can I respect someone who isn’t respectable?
 It seems to me that respect is something you earn.
 How do you respect a Charles Manson?

 RESPONSE: It’s important to distinguish between the value of how one is acting and the value of the person.
-The way a person acts may be, in all honestly, worthless.
+The way a person acts may be, in all honesty, worthless.
 But does that mean the person is worthless?
-No. That person, foolish and self centered as they may be, is made in the image of God, with will and freedom and a moral center, an immortal soul and nobility.
+No. That person, foolish and self-centered as they may be, is made in the image of God, with will and freedom and a moral center, an immortal soul and nobility.
 These are gifts, you don’t earn them or work for them, they are just the value that you carry because God made us in his image.
 A person is a magnificent creature, a thing of awe and beauty – no matter what.

 It’s due to this inherent worth, that in marriage we can love an unlovable wife or respect a disrespectful husband.
 Because it is based on their worth as children of God.
 It may help you to look at it like this: I am not respecting this man, so much as I respect the God who made him “fearfully and wonderfully”.
 (Ps 139) He made ALL men this way and there’s not a person you’ve locked eyes with who doesn’t carry the stamp of God, and therefore also an inherent worth and incredible value – they matter.